cezarsmpio/readme-contributors/README.md

 # readme-contributors 🤖

-> No, you don't need to install anything.
+> Show who contributes.
+No, you don't need to install anything.

 ## Usage